 - Eat high-protein foods within an hour of taking them out of the refrigerator.
 High-protein foods, such as cheese, tuna, chicken, lean ham, egg salads, deviled eggs, milkshakes, eggnogs, puddings and custards, may taste better at room temperature.

 - Add fresh fruits to milkshakes, puddings, and custards to add flavor.

 - Perk up the taste and smell of food with seasonings or spices such as lemon juice, mint, basil and other herbs.
 Add sugar and salt to foods, if their intake is not restricted.

 loss persist, the doctor may prescribe medication to increase appetite.

 Some of these medications are listed below.
 It can take several weeks

-of use before appetite enhancement occurs.
+of use before appetite enhancement occurs, so take these medications as prescribed for at least a month to determine their effectiveness.
 Many of these medications have

 side effects that should be discussed with the doctor.